opetitprestataire/label-studio/web/libs/editor/src/components/KonvaVector/README.md

 ## Point Creation Management

-The KonvaVector component now uses a **PointCreationManager** as the **single source of truth** for all point creation, whether it's regular points or bezier points.
+The KonvaVector component uses a **PointCreationManager** as the **single source of truth** for all point creation, whether it's regular points or bezier points.
 This ensures consistent behavior and centralized point creation logic.

-### New Ref Methods
+### Ref Methods

-The component exposes three new methods through the ref:
+The component exposes three methods through the ref:

 ```typescript
 interface KonvaVectorRef {